sealad886/ollamautil/README.md

 ## Acknowledgments

 * Thanks to Ollama for creating a great tool for running LLMs.
+* Thanks to the (ollama-python)[https://github.com/ollama/ollama-python] project for the Python API hooks!
-* Thanks to the `llama.cpp` project for enabling conversion and quantization of models.
+* Thanks to the (llama.cpp)[https://github.com/ggerganov/llama.cpp] project for enabling conversion and quantization of models, and getting me interested in AI tinkering.
 * Thanks to my previous CS professors--apparently I still know a thing or two, or at least pretend to!